KDAS2026/KDAS2026/Control/Obstacle Avoidance/README.md

 simple static and dynamic obstacle scenarios that may occur in the qualification-stage autonomous driving environment.

-The proposed obstacle avoidance strategy prioritizes **stability, explainability, and practical implementability**, and is intended to be continuously refined and updated as experimental validation progresses.

 ---

 ## 1. Avoidance Trigger Condition